 Encourage him/her to seek assistance from a physician or mental health professional as soon as possible if:

-- your friend or family member is using drugs or alcohol to cope with anxiety
+- Your friend or family member is using drugs or alcohol to cope with anxiety.

-Get help IMMEDIATELY
+Get Help IMMEDIATELY

 Even if your friend becomes angry and claims you will be betraying trust if you tell others.
 It is an act of true caring to take action when your friend most needs assistance.
-Call an ambulance or 911, take your friend to the emergency room at the hospital or to his/her doctor, or call the suicide crisis line number in the front of the phone book.
+Call an ambulance or 911, take your friend to the emergency room at the hospital or to their doctor, or call the suicide crisis line number in the front of the phone book.

 - Adapted from DuPont, Spencer and Dupont (1998)